 It represents those practising and studying within the discipline and profession.
 It is a membership organisation representing 10,000 members within the discipline who wish to be professionally recognised.

-CIAT Accreditation implies that the programme has been assessed in terms of content, structure, resources and has met the Institute's requirements.
+CIAT Accreditation implies that the programme has been assessed in terms of content, structure, resources and has met the university's requirements.
 The benefit of studying on a CIAT Accredited Programme is that it will support individuals wishing to become Chartered Architectural Technologists, MCIAT.

 |Semester 1||Semester 2|